Aryan-del360/advanced-clinical-documentation-assistant/README.md

 ## Elevator pitch
 ACDA ingests clinician–patient conversation transcripts and generates structured SOAP (Subjective, Objective, Assessment, Plan) notes in JSON and human-readable formats.
 It uses Gemini through a secure backend to avoid exposing API keys in the client.

-## What’s included
-O created it with the help from Google AI studio

 ---

 ## Architecture (one-line)